OliveBrownAgency/Wordpress/_pages/home.md

 				</h3>
 								<p>Click edit button to change this text.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.</p>
 		<p style="text-align: center;">Enhance your Brand, Convince Customers</p><p>who we are</p><h3 contenteditable="true" data-elementor-setting-key="title" data-pen-placeholder="Type Here...">Hi, we're The Olive Brown digital marketing agency!</h3>
-			<p>If you’re looking for an Fort Worth web designer that can also deliver SEO, graphic design, content and social media marketing, you’ve come to the right place.
-We’re innovators, creators, and designers who pride ourselves on also being trailblazers.
+			<p>If you’re looking for a Fort Worth based web designer that can also deliver SEO, graphic design, content and social media marketing, you’ve come to the right place.
+We’re innovators, creators, and designers who pride ourselves on our work.
 Get to know The Agency Olive Brown Agency and what we can do:<br></p>
 				<h3>
 					Design
 				</h3>